-Traditionally, clotting or lack of it with rennet of Milk replacers for cattle was considered as a measure of quality.
-This is because most of the formulations now use whey protein in place of casein protein or skim milk.
-Whey protein doesn’t clot when tested with rennet.
+Traditionally, clotting or lack of it with rennet of milk replacers for cattle was considered as a measure of quality.
+This is because most of the formulations now use whey protein in stead of casein protein or skim milk.
+Whey protein does not clot when tested with rennet.
 So you will have to consider the above-mentioned factors when choosing the right quality of milk replacers.

 Evaluating Dry Powder Milk Replacers

 Consider the following points when evaluating the dry powder milk replacers for cattle.